jontruong05/azir-analysis/README.md

 The following hypothesis test aims to assess whether Azir, on average, deals more damage than other mid laners.
 Dealing high damage can have a positive influence in the game, so this investigation is significant in gauging Azir's effectiveness on the rift.

-**Null Hypothesis**: On average, Azir does just as much damage to champions as other mid laners.
+**Null Hypothesis**: Azir does just as much damage to champions as other mid laners.

-**Alternative Hypothesis**: On average, Azir does more damage to champions as other mid laners.
+**Alternative Hypothesis**: Azir does more damage to champions as other mid laners.

-**Test Statistic**: Difference in means between Azir's average damage and other mid laner's average damage.
+**Test Statistic**: Difference in means between Azir's average damage and other mid laners' average damage.

 **Significance Level**: 5%